data-preservation-programs/slingshot/participants/Filecoin-Crawl.md

 ##(4) If your project is using a curated dataset, which one are you using?

-The Common Crawl corpus contains petabytes of data collected since 2008.
-It contains raw web page data, extracted metadata and text extractions.
+Yes,The official data set is used, Name：Common Crawl, Descriptions：An open repository of web crawl data, Size：235 TB,Format：WARC, URL:https://commoncrawl.org/

 ##(5) If your project is not using a curated dataset, please tell us a little bit more about your data by answering the questions below.

 Common Crawl provides an open web crawling data repository that all users can access for free.
 In this process, Common Crawl Corpus contains more than 2PB of web crawling data that has been continuously collected for eight years.

 ##(6) How much data are you planning to store to the Filecoin network during the Slingshot competition?

 We plan to store 2PB of data on the Filecoin network.

 ##(7) How are you structuring the data?